sidonieB/Workflows/2_target_capture_data_analysis.md

 ```
 for f in *R1_001_Tunpaired.fastq; do (cat $f ${f/R1_001_Tunpaired.fastq}R2_001_Tunpaired.fastq > ${f/R1_001_Tunpaired.fastq}TunpairedAll.fastq); done
 ```

+### Typical command when using slurm
+You will not need a loop, but instead create an array job.
+See the example_scripts folder for an example of how to run this on a cluster using slurm.

 ### Retrieving the splash zone
 You can retrieve the flanking regions of the target regions using Matt Johnson's intronerate script from the HybPiper directory.